jingchaoyy/harveyTwitter/README.md

 Twitter data analysis for Harvey Hurricane

-### Project details will soon be posted in the format of academic papers and a preview can be found [here](demoResult.pdf)
+### Project details will soon be posted in the format of an academic paper and a preview can be found [here](demoResult.pdf)